Do you struggle to stay focused in life?

-- Round = steady to start with a steep incline to maximum potential outcome.
+- Round = steady to start with, then a steep incline to a maximum potential outcome.

-- Triangular = a seemingly positively steady start with a disappointing outcome.
+- Triangular = a seemingly positive and steady start, with a disappointing outcome.

 - Tall = a confusing and hard start, a lengthy diversion backwards with a mediocre outcome.